stephannielsen/mcc-portfolio_page/random_quote_machine/README.md

-Random Quote Machine
+Random Quote Machine - FreeCodeCamp Challenge

-FreeCodeCamp Challenge
+Uses jQuery and tinycolor.js for js magic.
+FontAwesome for icons, Google Fonts for fonts.